Age: 61

 In the early 1990s, Estevez directed, wrote, and starred with his brother Charlie in a comedy about garbagemen, Men at Work.
 Estevez later stated, "People come up to me on the street and say, Men at Work is the funniest movie I ever saw in my life.
 But, you know, I do have to question how many movies these people have seen."[5]

-In 1992, he found the career longevity that escaped other Brat Packers by starring in The Mighty Ducks as Coach Gordon Bombay,[10] a lawyer and former pee wee star and minor hockey prodigy looking to forget the past, forced into coaching a pee wee hockey team as a form of community service.
-The film turned out to be one of Disney's most successful franchises.
-It was followed by two sequels.[10]
+In 1992, he found the career longevity that escaped other Brat Packers by starring in The Mighty Ducks as Coach Gordon Bombay, a lawyer and former peewee star and minor hockey prodigy looking to forget the past, forced into coaching a pee wee hockey team as a form of community service.
+The film turned out to be one of Disney’s most successful franchises.
+It was followed by two sequels.
 The following year Estevez starred in three films: the dark thriller Judgment Night, the spoof comedy Loaded Weapon 1, and comedy/action film Another Stakeout, which was the sequel to his earlier film Stakeout.

-Estevez at the 2010 Toronto International Film FestivalEstevez has acted alongside his father several times.
-He starred in (and directed) the 1996 The War at Home in which he played a Vietnam War veteran dealing with posttraumatic stress disorder, while Sheen played his unsympathetic father.[6]
-He guest-starred in one episode of the TV series The West Wing as a younger version of his father's character (Jed Bartlet).
+Estevez has acted alongside his father several times.
+He starred in (and also directed) the 1996 The War at Home in which he played a Vietnam War veteran dealing with posttraumatic stress disorder, while Sheen played his unsympathetic father.
+He also guest-starred in one episode of the TV series The West Wing as a younger version of his father's character (Jed Bartlet).

-Estevez appeared in an uncredited role in the feature film Mission: Impossible.
-From 1998 to 1999, he appeared in three television films: the spaghetti Western Dollar for the Dead (1998), the comedy Late Last Night (1999), and Rated X (2000), which he directed.
+Estevez also appeared in an uncredited role in the feature film Mission: Impossible.
+From 1998 to 1999, he appeared in three television movies: the spaghetti Western Dollar for the Dead (1998), the comedy Late Last Night (1999), and Rated X (2000), which he also directed.
 In 2000, Estevez starred in the Moxie!
 Award-winning thriller Sand as part of an ensemble cast that also included Denis Leary, Jon Lovitz, Harry Dean Stanton, and Julie Delpy.

 In 2003, he made his voice acting debut when he helped create the English dubbed version of The 3 Wise Men with his father.
 Later, Estevez starred in The L.A.
-Riot Spectacular and voiced the English version of the film Arthur and the Invisibles.
+Riot Spectacular and also voiced the English version of the film Arthur and the Invisibles.
 In 2008, he guest-starred on his brother's sitcom Two and a Half Men as an old friend of Charlie Sheen's character.
-(His father Martin Sheen had also guest starred in 2005.)[11]
+(His father Martin Sheen had also guest starred in 2005.)

 In an interview a month after the 2010 Oscar tribute to John Hughes he explained his absence as publicity shyness: "I've never been a guy that went out there to get publicity on myself.
 I never saw the value in it."[12]

 Aside from acting, Estevez has also directed television shows and motion pictures.
-He made his directorial debut with the 1986 film Wisdom, which made Estevez the youngest person to ever write, direct, and star in, a single major motion picture.
+He made his directorial debut with the film Wisdom, which made Emilio the youngest person to ever write, direct, and star in, a single major motion picture.
 Most recently, he has directed episodes of the television series Cold Case, Close to Home, The Guardian, CSI: NY and Numb3rs.
-The films he has directed include Men at Work and The War at Home.[6]
+The films he has directed include Men at Work and The War at Home.

 He directed the 2006 film Bobby, which took over six years to write.
 Producing the film nearly bankrupted him as the domestic box office gross was not able to cover production costs.[10]
 The movie scored him some fans outside of the USA, mainly in Europe.[14]
 He won a Hollywood Film Award and received a 7-minute standing ovation at the Venice Film Festival.[12]

-Estevez appeared in John Parr's "St. Elmo's Fire (Man in Motion)" music video, from the soundtrack of his film with the same name, where he played Kirby Keger.
+Estevez appeared in John Parr's "St. Elmo's Fire (Man in Motion)" music video from the soundtrack of his film with the same name, where he played Kirby Keger.
 The music video featured all seven of the main cast members of the film, looking sadly through the foggy windows of a run-down and fire-damaged version of the St. Elmo's Bar set.

-Estevez is a close friend of Jon Bon Jovi.[18]
+Estevez is a close friend of Jon Bon Jovi.
 He appeared in Bon Jovi's music video "Blaze of Glory" as Billy the Kid.
-In turn, Bon Jovi made a cameo appearance in Young Guns II.
+In turn, Bon Jovi also made a cameo appearance in Young Guns II.
 "Blaze of Glory" was in the Young Guns II soundtrack and was nominated for an Academy Award.
-In 2000, Estevez made an appearance in another Bon Jovi video, "Say It Isn't So," along with Matt LeBlanc, Claudia Schiffer, and Arnold Schwarzenegger.[citation needed]
+In 2000, Estevez made an appearance in another Bon Jovi video, "Say It Isn't So," along with Matt LeBlanc, Claudia Schiffer, and Arnold Schwarzenegger.

 On April 29, 1992, Estevez married singer-choreographer Paula Abdul.
 They divorced in May 1994, with Abdul later stating that she wanted children and Estevez, who already had two children, did not.[19]